 - Small shoelaces

-One thing we like about these shoes is that they feel extremely soft on the feet – thanks to its memory foam infused insoles.
+One thing we like about these shoes is that they feel extremely soft on the feet – thanks to their memory foam-infused insoles.
 This ensures you don’t feel much of the impact of the pedals on your feet.

 The insoles are designed to perfectly fit the shape of your feet and provide enough room to comfortably move freely in all directions.